ad-riyan/journal_metal_2020/README.md

 5. **Windows user:** Open Anaconda Powershell Prompt (Anaconda3) or Anaconda Prompt (Anaconda3). **Linux or Mac user** can directly use the terminal.
 6. Use the Anaconda Powershell Prompt/Anaconda Prompt/Terminal to access the directory where the materials in this repo downloaded in your personal computer.
 7. Afterwards, type `jupyter notebook` or `jupyter lab` and press `Enter` key to launch **jupyter notebook** or **jupyter lab**.
-8. Open

-** To use the `pyScrew4Mobility` module, one can find the in the Notebook.
+8. Open `Screw Theory for Mobility Determination of PMs.ipynb`.
+This notebook provides an implementation of the `pyScrew4Mobility` module to compute mobility of four parallel manipulators, i.e.:  3-PRRR, 3-PR(Pa)R, 4-PRRU, and 6-UPS.